-It's risky business, and Progressive loves it.
-Long a leader in nonstandard, high-risk personal auto insurance, The Progressive Corporation has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, recreational vehicles, and snowmobiles).
+Progressive Corporation, long a leader in nonstandard, high-risk personal auto insurance, has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, RVs, and snowmobiles).
+Its insurance carriers include majority-owned American Strategic Insurance.
 Progressive also offers commercial policies for heavy trucks, vans, and lighter trucks.
-It writes a bit of professional liability insurance for directors and officers insurance of community banks.
-The company markets directly to consumers online and by phone, and through more than 30,000 independent agents who account for the majority of the company's business.
+It writes a bit of professional liability insurance for directors and officers, as well.
+The company markets directly to consumers online and by phone, and through more than 35,000 independent agents who account for the majority of its business.

-Progressive operates throughout the US and sells personal auto insurance on via Internet in Australia.
+Progressive operates more than 450 offices throughout the US and sells personal auto insurance on via Internet in Australia.

 Sales and Marketing

-Its US customer service group (which support policy servicing, agency distribution, claims, and direct sales operations) are located at call centers in Mayfield Village, Ohio; Austin, Texas; Tampa, Florida; Sacramento, California; Tempe, Arizona; and Colorado Springs, Colorado.
+Its US customer service group (which support policy servicing, agency distribution, claims, and direct sales operations) are located at call centers in Mayfield Village, Ohio; Tampa and St. Petersburg, Florida; Sacramento, California; Tempe, Arizona; and Colorado Springs, Colorado.

 Unlike some insurers who, in fat markets, earn more from their investments than their premiums, more than 90% of Progressive's revenues have historically come from policy premiums.